Pearl hunting: Colonial Latin America

-Process

 Oyster harvesting methods remained much the same along the coast and varied depending on the divers' conditions, the region's topography, and a Spanish master's work demands.

 Venezuela

 On Margarita Island, small zones were inspected in advance by the divers, who relied on breath-hold endurance to dive and resurface.
 Once those small zones had been depleted of their oysters, the men on the boat - which usually included a dozen divers, a Spanish navigator, a diving chief, oarsmen, and a foreman - moved on to the next oyster bed.
 To retrieve the pearls, the divers carried a small net that had one end tied to the boat and the other end tied to the fishing net.
 The shells that they extracted were usually placed in this basket, but for dives of greater depth, the divers also had to wear stones tied to their bodies as they submerged into the ocean.
 The stones acted as a ballast until they resurfaced, where the divers then untied the stones from their bodies.
 The divers would receive a slight break to eat and rest and continue this work until sundown, where they all presented their catch to the foreman, return to the ranchería to have some dinner, and then open the oyster shells.

 The divers were locked in their quarters at night by the Spaniards, who believed that if the divers (who were mostly male) compromised their chastity, they would not be able to submerge but rather float on the water.
 The divers who either had a small catch or rebelled were beaten with whips and tied in shackles.
 The working day lasted from dawn till dusk and being underwater, along with bruises, could affect the health of some divers.
 Furthermore, it is well known that the coastal waters were often infested with sharks, so shark attacks were quite frequent as well.
 As the fisheries continued to diminish, slaves hid some of the valuable pearls and exchanged them for clothing with their bosses.